 The kindest thing you can do for an injured rat you have trapped is to take it to the vet and have its wounds looked at by a professional.

-If the rat does look like it needs help and you don’t want to have to kill it, a vet may be able to restore it to health and make releasing it a viable option.
-This is likely to be at least somewhat expensive, however, and some vets will not treat wild rats anyway.
+If the rat does look like it needs help and you don’t want to have to kill it, a vet may restore it to health and make releasing it a viable option.
+However, this is likely to be at least somewhat expensive, and some vets will not treat wild rats anyway.

 Be prepared to pay the ensuing bills and consider calling around your local vet offices in advance to make sure they are willing to take on your unconventional patient.